 If you are considering an expensive alternative rather than a cheap stylus, then the Surface Pro along with the Surface Pen or Surface Slim Pen work very well for note taking and drawing if Apple iPad is not of considering: See Apple Pencil vs Surface Pen for drawing & note taking for more on this.

 As with most Apple Products, there’s always that confidence that Apple makes sure it’s devices work instantly and without flaws right out of the box as well as providing the utmost user experience standards.

 The Apple Pencil 2 is no different and this is why the cost is so high: it’s an Apple product with premium, custom, unique features that very few stylus can compete with.

 Evolving from its previous model, the original Apple Pencil 1, a few improvements were made to its second generation Apple Pencil that addressed some issues with the first one.

 While both Apple Pencils are worth it, which model stylus you choose will depend on which iPad you have.
 If you’re iPad can use both- the Apple Pencil 2 poses a few benefits such as:

 - Magnetic caps

-- Less likely to fall off a desk.
+- Less likely to fall or roll off a desk.

 - Compatible with only certain iPad models.